rgbconsulting/rgb-sale/delivery_sale_cost/README.md

 Delivery Sale Cost
 ==================

-This module fixes the standard price, the calculated costs and margins in Sales Orders.
+This module fixes the standard price and the calculated costs and margins in Sales Orders.

 Credits
 =======